-Despite strict regulation, cannabis use, along with support for legalisation, continues to increase
+Despite strict regulation, cannabis use, along with support for legalisation, has increased over the years

 According to the New Zealand police, cannabis is the most widely used illegal drug in the country.
 New Zealand has a population of over four million people, of which 13.4 percent of those aged 16 to 64 use marijuana.
-Over 60 percent of the country’s voters want personal use of cannabis made legal or decriminalised.
+We must point out that recent polls showed a decline in support for cannabis legalization.
+But over the years, those in support have been the clear, majority.
+For instance, a poll from early 2019 showed that 60 percent of the country’s voters want personal use of cannabis made legal or decriminalised.

 Labour leader and Prime Minister, Jacinda Ardern, promised New Zealand, after the last general election, that she would offer a referendum for cannabis legalisation.
 This is hardly surprising, considering the increasing use of illicit marijuana and extensive support for legalisation.
 Both the Labour Party and the Green Party proposed a public referendum on cannabis legalisation as part of the agreement between them.